 The East Coast New Zealand Travel Guide

-New Zealand's leading mobile operators are Spark, Vodafone, and 2degrees.
+New Zealand's main mobile providers are Spark, Vodafone, and 2degrees.
 Pre-paid SIM cards are available for purchase at kiosks in international airports upon arrival (Auckland, Wellington), at supermarkets in Napier, and at official retail stores of the mobile providers.
 These plans generally offer good value for data, calls, and texts.
-Your mobile phone must be accessible to accept a local SIM card.
+Your mobile phone must not be locked to accept a local SIM card.

 Learning a few basic Māori phrases shows respect and can improve your cultural experience.